What Is Sexual Harassment?

 Under other circumstances, employers may also argue that they are not on the hook if an employee did not report the incident or if the worker did not engage in other ways of trying to resolve the concern.

 - Only women can be harassed: This is not true.
 Courts have ruled that anyone can be harassed by anyone, regardless of gender identity.

-- A woman can't harass another woman and a man can't harass another man: This is not true.
-The U.S. Supreme Court has recognized that illegal sexual harassment can occur between people of the same sex or people who identify as gender non-binary.
+- A woman can't harass another woman, and a man can't harass another man: This is not true.
+In Oncale v.
+Sundowner Offshore Services, Inc., the U.S. Supreme Court recognized that illegal sexual harassment can occur between people of the same sex or people who identify as gender non-binary.

 - Sexual harassment can only occur in the workplace: This is not true.
-The U.S. Supreme Court has ruled that teachers, professors, and other individuals with authority in school systems (including universities and colleges) can sexually harass students in violation of the law.
-While the case was decided under Title IX of the Education Amendments of 1972, rather than Title VII of the Civil Rights Act of 1964 the implication was the same: a teacher can sexually harass a student.
+In Franklin v.
+Gwinnett County Public Schools, the U.S. Supreme Court ruled that teachers, professors, and other individuals with authority in school systems, including universities and colleges, violate the law if they sexually harass a student.
+While the case was decided under Title IX of the Education Amendments of 1972, rather than Title VII of the Civil Rights Act of 1964, the implication was that a teacher could sexually harass a student.

 - Only supervisors or those in authority positions can be a harasser: This is not true.
 A harasser can be a coworker and, in some cases, a third party such as an agent or client of the employer.
 The key is whether the employer knew or should have known of the harassing behavior and failed to act.

-Get Legal Help With Your Sexual Harassment Claim
+Employment Discrimination and Sexual Harassment Is Unacceptable.
+Get Legal Help With Your Sexual Harassment Claim Today

 You Don’t Have To Solve This on Your Own – Get a Lawyer’s Help